berlin-ab/cexpect/cexpect_core/README.md

 # Cexpect Core

-The goal of cexpect core is to be independent from dependencies as much as possible.
+The goal of cexpect core is to be independent from dependencies.